mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 The reason for most of the libraries on the market to be wrong in this field is the fact that their quantities are implemented only in terms of the concept of dimension.
-However, we've just learned that a dimension is not enough to express a quantity type.
+However, we've just learned that a [Dimension is not enough to describe a quantity].

 The library goes beyond that and properly models quantity kinds.
 We believe that it is a significant feature that improves the safety of the library.

-### Various quantities of the same kind
+### Additional safety introduced by modeling various quantities of the same kind

 Proper modeling of distinct kinds for quantities of the same dimension is often not enough from the safety point of view.
 Most of the libraries allow us to write the following code in the type-safe